 Bring your A-game...and your resume.
 This campus-wide career fair will feature reps from more than 400 employers.
 Internships, co-ops, and full-time jobs are promoted at this event.
-See who attended the 2021 Georgia Tech All Majors Career Fair.
+2022 Georgia Tech Fall All Majors Career Fair.

 For many students, funded fellowships provide a great opportunity to expand their knowledge and resume within a specific area of engineering.
 A visit to the Georgia Tech Fellowship Office is the first step toward finding a fellowship that will add dimension to your degree and to your career aspirations.